-To establish strong defenses, it is vital that teams start by understanding the risks confronting their apps, including where and how they could be attacked.
+To establish strong defenses, it is vital that development teams start by understanding the risks confronting their apps, including where and how they could be attacked.
 Too often, however, organizations don't consider security until just before a release.
-For example, it may only be when code is about to be sent to production that penetration testing will be done, uncovering a significant number of vulnerabilities.
-Unfortunately, not only does this last-minute approach introduce risk, it is typically far more expensive and time-consuming to address vulnerabilities the later code gets in the development lifecycle.
+For example, it may only be when code is about to be sent for production release that penetration testing will be done, often uncovering a significant number of vulnerabilities.
+Unfortunately, not only does this last-minute approach introduce risk, it is also typically far more expensive and time-consuming to address vulnerabilities the later code gets in the development lifecycle.

 Security requirements must be considered and addressed before, during, and after code is written.
 By harnessing continuous testing, teams can identify issues and enable fixes throughout the development lifecycle, helping streamline processes while also improving security.
-In addition, by developing apps securely from the ground up, teams can reduce risk and avoid the cost, effort, and delays associated with addressing vulnerabilities later in the software lifecycle.
+In addition, by developing apps securely from the coding stage, teams can reduce risk and avoid the cost, effort, and delays associated with addressing vulnerabilities later in the software lifecycle.
 Following are some keys to success:

 Leverage automated assessments.
 If teams rely solely on manual penetration testing approaches, it will slow down development and compromise staff efficiency.
-Further, testing won't be as comprehensive as it needs to be.
-Teams need to harness automated capabilities that can integrate into development processes so teams can determine where risks are.
+Further, testing won't be as comprehensive as it needs to be and each pen test can be costly.
+Teams need to harness automated capabilities that can integrate into development processes so teams can pinpoint the areas of risk.
 Policy violations should automatically generate a ticket for developers to fix.

-Beware of hybrid app development approaches and third-party components.
+Beware of hybrid app development approaches.
 Increasingly, teams are using languages or coding frameworks to make hybrid apps, that is, developing one codebase that works on both iOS and Android devices.
 However, the reality is that these types of app frameworks lack many of the security controls available in native development environments, so teams should be judicious in adopting these approaches.
 Similarly, third-party components, whether they're proprietary or open source, can also introduce risks.
 Quite often, the developers behind these components lack the required expertise and focus on security.

-Zimperium's zScan can help developers identify risks in their mobile payment app binaries.
-With zScan, teams can identify privacy, security, and compliance risks before apps are released to the public. zScan's static and dynamic analysis identifies the specific risks an attacker could exploit, including in first-party code, third-party built applications, and any third-party components within your application.
+Zimperium's zScan can help Neobank developers identify risks in their mobile banking and payment app binaries.
+With zScan, teams can identify privacy, security, and compliance risks before apps are released to the public. zScan's static and dynamic analysis identifies the specific risk areas an attacker could exploit, including in first-party code, third-party applications, and any thirdparty components within your application.